data-gymnasia/courses/content/programming-in-python/content.md

 ::: .exercise
 **Exercise**
 Write a function which prints [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle) up to the $n$th row, where the top row counts as row zero.
-You might want to use a helper function _{code.language-python}printrow(n,row)_ to manage the responsibility of printing each row, as well as a helper function _{code.language-python}nextrow(row)_ to calculate each row from the previous one.
+You might want to use a helper function *{code.language-python}print_row(n,row)* to manage the responsibility of printing each row, as well as a helper function *{code.language-python}next_row(row)* to calculate each row from the previous one.

 Example output, for _{code.language-python}n = 4_: